jungwoo33/GOM_release/README.md

 To use this program, `git clone` the repo down to your local.
 Now, you are ready to go!

 ## 4. Usage:
-Source codes are already compiled for either Windows or Linux users and provided with objct files.
-So, you just need to create an executable file with your gfortran compiler (linker).
-To do so, follow the instruction below:
-+ Navigate either to `./source_v77/release_Linux` (for a Linux user) or `./source_v77/release_Windows` (for a Windows user).
-+ `makefile` is provided in this folder to link all the pre-compiled object files.
-+ So, now type: `make all` in the terminal, then the linker will link all object files and produce an executable file:
+Source codes are pre-compiled both on Linux and Windows with Gfortran.
+Note: I am releasing just serially compiled executable now, but the source codes are parallelized with OpenMP.

+An executable file for both Windows and Linux are provided in `./release`:
   + `run_release_Linux.exe` - for Linux
   + `run_release_Windows.exe` - for Windows

-+ Copy & paste the executable file to one of the following example folders:
+Also, they are located in each project folders, so just navigate to the one of the following example folders:
+  + Analytical_test/
-  + Analytical_test/10_salt_lock_exchange
+    + 10_salt_lock_exchange
   + Project/MB_test/ - Note: this is the Mobile Bay test case.
     + 1_barotropic_test
     + 2_baroclinic_test

-+ Now, type `./run_release_***.exe` in the terminal, then GOM will run and show simulation progress.
+Note, if you are trying to test `MB_test` cases, you should unzip `./input/hurricane.zip` file first.
+I put this file as a zip file since there is a file uploading limit in GitHub.

-  + Note: the executable file should be located along with `input` and `output` folders, i.e., folder structure should look like:
+Now, the folder structure will look like:
   + your_project_folder
     + input
     + output
     + run_release_***.exe

-  + Note: if you are trying to test `MB_test` cases, you should unzip `./input/hurricane.zip` file first.
-I put this file as a zip file since there is a file uploading limit in GitHub.
+Now, type `./run_release_***.exe` in the terminal.
+Then, you will see the simulation progress.

-+ Simulation output files will be located in each example folder's `output` folder.
+Simulation output files will be located in each example folder's `output` folder.
+  + Note: there is an `etc.txt` file in the `output` folder, and ignore this (I just put this to keep `output` folder in GitHub since GitHub ignore an empty folder)

-+ As you can see in the `input` folder, I initially set the output file format with `VTK` file format.
+As you can see in the `input` folder, I initially set the output file format with `VTK` file format.
 So, you will see several `.vtk` files.

-+ If you have a `Tecplot` license, try it (you will have faster simulation results with the Tecplot options than with the VTK options).
+If you have a `Tecplot` license, try it (you will have faster simulation results with the Tecplot options than with the VTK options).

 This project has the following directory structure:
 + ./Analytical_test